Don’t miss the latest Ovation news

-Cash's first Billboard hit was recorded at the legendary Sun Studios in Memphis.
+Cash’s first Billboard hit was recorded at the legendary Sun Studios in Memphis.
 It stayed on the charts for 43 weeks and sold 2 million copies.
-This episode reveals Johnny's early struggles to find his voice and how a mistake with his tape recorder inspired that catchy opening riff.
+This episode reveals Johnny’s early struggles to find his voice.

-One of the biggest hits of Cash's career stayed at #1 for 7 weeks.
+One of the biggest hits of Cash’s career stayed at #1 for 7 weeks.
 It was written by his future wife June Carter and first recorded by her sister Anita.
-In this episode, discover how a dream Cash had revealed a way for him to turn this love song into a monster hit.
+Discover how a dream Cash had revealed a way for him to turn this love song into a monster hit.

 Written by Broadway Legend Jerry Lieber, "Jackson" tells the story of a married couple trying to reignite their passion.
-Learn how the hit worked for Johnny and June in this episode.
+The hit worked for Johnny and June.
 They were married one year after recording the song.

 The original hangover anthem was written and recorded by Kris Kristofferson in 1969.
-In this episode, Kris reveals why Cash wanted to cover this song that was already a hit and how Johnny came to perform it on the television show "Columbo".
+Kris reveals why Cash wanted to cover this song that was already a hit and how Johnny came to perform it during an episode of "Columbo".

 dismissing in 5...